 Seasonal Eating in the Midwest

 Spring’s morel mushrooms and autumn’s spiced apple butter are more than flavors.
-They are the rhythm of Columbus’s seasonal dining.
+They are the rhythm of seasonal dining.
 Winter squash stews and summer corn bisques celebrate the land’s gifts.
 Even winter’s cold inspires, preserving flavors through root cellars and slow-roasted game.

 Restaurant Partnerships with Ohio Farms